 - 1. What can I do if I got injured by a hernia mesh in Las Vegas, NV?

-- 4. How do I prove a hernia mesh claim in Las Vegas, NV?
+- 4. How do I prove my case?

-Patients who suffered injuries from having a hernia mesh following surgery may be able to sue the mesh manufacturer (the defendant) for negligence.
+Patients who suffered injuries following surgery may be able to sue the device's manufacturer (the defendant) for negligence.
 Plaintiffs in negligence lawsuits have to show four things in order to win:

 - The defendant(s) owed the plaintiff a duty of care;